 The easiest option for buying Klarna shares is to buy after the IPO.
 You can make this purchase through your brokerage account if Klarna lists in the US.

 Buying after the IPO won’t get you the lowest price, but it does get you in near the ground floor and long-term appreciation can still be considerable.

 👉 Tesla priced its IPO shares at $17.
 They reached $23.89 on their first trading day.
-At the time this is written, they are worth just under $700.
-Even if you don’t buy at the IPO price you can still get in early and make real money!.
+At the time this is written, they are worth just over $200.
+Even if you don’t buy at the IPO price you can still get in early and make real money!

 Are There Any Concerns About Klarna?

 Klarna presents fewer risks than many IPOs.
 The company is well established, has operated for 16 years, and has an established reputation.
 Sales are over $ 1 billion a year and growing.
 This is not a speculative enterprise.
 Still, any early-stage investment has risks.

 - Competition is intense.
 Klarna faces competition from privately held AfterPay and fom Affirm (NASDAQ: AFRM), both of which offer similar products and services.
 Apple has reportedly considered a similar service.
 Klarna may or may not come out ahead.